hickeyma/granite-io-examples/reasoning_example.md

 print(outputs.results[0].next_message.content)
 ```

-The poutput returned from the model can now be broken up, thanks to how the library returns it:
+The output returned from the model can now be broken up, thanks to how the library returns it:

 ```shell
 ------ WITH THINKING ------